rajat08/rajat08.github.io/aboutme.md

 <center><h2><a href="https://linktr.ee/rajat08" target="_blank">Contact</a></h2></center>

 Hello there !
-My name is Rajat & I am currently a grad student studying AI at Boston University.
+My name is Rajat & I am currently an ML solutions engineer at <a href="https://www.pinecone.io/" target="_blank">Pinecone</a>, where we are trying to build a vector database for ML.

-I like all tech stuff but mostly ML.
-I have worked on NLP , vision an plenty of other cross domain ML projects, hence within ML, I do not restrict myself to any specific subset of tasks.
-I enjoy reading about anything data related even if I don't always practice it myself.

-When I'm not being a computer nerd,I just shift on to being a history,anthropology & philosophy nerd.
-I read a lot and I love talking (lots) about any topic under the sun.
+Apart from ML (& tech) I love reading about anthropology and history.
 I'm a big soccer fan and have been a die hard Liverpool fan since I was a kid.

-I would also probably use the adjective 'gamer' to describe myself.
-I mostly play RPGs.
-I've been playing guitar since school and have a wall full of Led Zeppelin posters.

-**EDIT**

-If you are reading this , you have found me at a time when I am job hunting.
-So if you know about an awesome ML engineer or Data Scientist opening I would love to talk to you.

-You can have a look at my <a href="/assets/files/resume.pdf" download target="_blank">resume</a>, and if you like it please find me via LinkedIn,Email,Twitter whatever you medium you may prefer.

-Thanks!
+I play a lot of video games mostly RPGs.
+Despite my indoor hobbies, I do try to step out as much as possible, workout as often as I can, lie on the grass every once in a while and play some soccer.